High Water Bill Troubleshooting: Find Leaks & Reduce Water Usage

 Leak Type Daily Waste Monthly Waste Annual Waste

 A running toilet is the single most common cause of inflated water bills.
-It typically happens when the flapper valve wears out and no longer creates a proper seal, allowing water to silently drain from the tank into the bowl 24/7.
+The EPA's 2026 "Know Your Flow" fact sheet notes that a stuck fill valve can waste up to 4,300 gallons per day, translating to roughly $1,400 in water costs per month at high-cost utility rates.
+It usually happens when the flapper valve wears out and no longer creates a proper seal, allowing water to silently drain from the tank into the bowl 24/7.
 To test yours, add a few drops of food coloring to the toilet tank.
-If color appears in the bowl within 30 minutes without flushing — you've found your leak.
+If color appears in the bowl within 30 minutes without flushing, you've found your leak.
+Our guide on running toilet repair walks through step-by-step DIY fixes that usually cost under $60 in parts.

 Dripping faucets are similarly deceptive.
-A single faucet dripping at just one drip per second wastes over 3,000 gallons per year.
+A single faucet dripping at just one drip per second wastes more than 3,000 gallons per year, according to the EPA.
 That's money pouring literally down your drain.

 Silent Leaks Are the Sneakiest

-A silent toilet leak can waste up to 7,000 gallons per month and make no sound at all.
-These leaks won't trigger a visual check — only the food coloring test or a meter reading will reveal them.
+A silent toilet leak can waste thousands of gallons per month and make no sound at all.
+Approximately 10% of homes have leaks wasting 90 gallons or more every single day.
+Only the food coloring test or a meter reading will reveal them.

 Hidden Leaks: Underground Pipes and Irrigation Systems